paich64/C64MEGA65/README.md

 If you experience issues, then you can switch the core back to 100% system speed.
 The menu item for doing so is called "HDMI: Flicker-free".

+Please note that the C64 core will reset each time you toggle the "HDMI: Flicker-free" switch, the system clock speed is switched between 99.75% and 100% back and forth.

 Here is a small test-case for you to experience the difference by yourself:

 1. Switch OFF "HDMI: Flicker-free" and load The Great Giana Sisters and